thsavage/Applied-Data-Science/README.md

 May 15, 2017 Update: Yahoo Finance has either altered or discontinued its API functionality.

-June 12, 2017 Update: I've added older R materials on neural networks and other classifiers, includgin XGBoost and tsne.
+June 12, 2017 Update: I've added older R materials on neural networks and other classifiers, including XGBoost and tsne.
 Unfortunately, MXNET has not been compiled for R 3.2.2, so that API does not currently work.
 I will aim to develop a Juptyer notebook in Python to address neural networks and other classifiers.